 If all vehicles of the appropriate vehicle types (more to come on this later) should be included in IFTA reporting, this Is IFTA Reportable box should be checked.
 Additionally, the vehicles that are IFTA reportable should be included in Fleet MPG.
 Therefore, either both boxes should be checked, or neither.

-If any vehicles in the fleet travel through Kentucky, New York, New Mexico, or Oregon, then the respective check boxes should be selected under the header Select the states that the unit reports mileage to.
+If any vehicles in the fleet travel through Kentucky, New York, New Mexico, Oregon, or Connecticut then the respective check boxes should be selected under the header Select the states that the unit reports mileage to.
 This is due to the requirement to submit a mileage form separate from IFTA to those states.

 Trip Entry options